Hierarchically hyperbolic spaces II: Combination theorems and the distance formula

 The hieromorphisms are defined by the inclusions $\mathfrak S_U,\mathfrak S_U^\orth\to\mathfrak S$ and, for each $V\in\mathfrak S_U\cup\mathfrak S_U^\orth$, the identity $\fontact V\to\fontact V$, unless $V=A$, in which case we use $\fontact^*A\to\pi_A(\image\phi^\orth)\hookrightarrow\fontact A$.
 These give hieromorphisms by definition. \end{proof}

-\begin{rem}[Dependence on $A$] Note that $A$ need not be the unique $\nest$--minimal element of $\mathfrak S$ into which each $V\orth U$ is nested.
+\begin{rem}[Dependence on $A$] Note that $A$ need not be the unique $\nest$--minimal element of $\mathfrak S$ into which each $V\orth U$ is nested; the axioms don't require uniqueness of such $\nest$--minimal elements.
 Observe that $\mathbf E_U$ (as a set and as a subspace of $\cuco X$) is defined independently of the choice of $A$.
 It is the hierarchically hyperbolic structure from Proposition~\ref{prop:hereditary_HHS} that a priori depends on $A$.
 However, note that $A\not\nest U$, since there exists $V\nest A$ with $V\orth U$, and we cannot have $V\nest U$ and $V\orth U$ simultaneously.
 Likewise, $A\notorth U$ by definition.
 Finally, if $U\nest A$, then the axioms guarantee the existence of $B$, properly nested into $A$, into which each $V\orth U$ is nested, contradicting $\nest$--minimality of $A$.
 Hence $U\transverse A$.
 It follows that $\pi_A(\mathbf E_U)$ is bounded --- it coarsely coincides with $\rho^U_A$.
 Thus the hierarchically hyperbolic structure on $\mathbf E_U$, and the hieromorphism structure of $\phi^\orth$, is actually essentially canonical: we can take the hyperbolic space associated to the $\nest$--maximal element to be a point, whose image in each of the possible choices of $A$ must coarsely coincide with $\rho^U_A$. \end{rem}

 \begin{rem}[Orthogonality and product regions] If $U\orth V$, then we have $\mathbf F_U\subseteq \mathbf E_V$ and $\mathbf F_V\subseteq \mathbf E_U$, so there is a hierarchically quasiconvex map $\phi_U\times\phi_V\co\mathbf F_U\times \mathbf F_V\to\cuco X$ extending to $\phi_U\times\phi^\orth_U$ and $\phi^\orth_V\times\phi_V$. \end{rem}